 The most frequent disease you are likely to encounter with these plants is root rot.
 This condition is typically the result of poor draining soil.
 When the soil stays wet, microorganisms can reproduce.
 This can cause the roots to rot, killing the rest of the plant.

-- Wilting leaves: It is either over- or under-watering.
-Stick your finger in the soil, if it is wet, then there is too much water.
+- Wilting leaves: It is either overwatering or underwatering.
+Stick your finger in the soil, and if it is wet, there is too much water.
 Try to encourage drainage and evaporation by placing the plant in a slightly warmer area.
-If the soil won’t drain properly, you will need to replant in a new soil mixture.
+If the soil doesn’t drain properly, you will need to replant in a new soil mixture.

 - Greying of leaves: This usually means the plant is getting too much direct light.
 You should make sure there is a curtain between the plant and the window to prevent sun-scorch, which can kill immature plants.

-- The Peperomia ruby cascade is a popular houseplant that has green and red succulent-like leaves on long trailing vines.
+- The Peperomia ruby cascade is a popular houseplant with green and red succulent-like leaves on long trailing vines.